psanan/website/patricksanan_dot_com/README.md

 ## Desired Improvements

-I would like to consolidate my old "personal" websites (thenoblesunfish.wordpress.com and windfarmmusic.wordpress.com).
-Maybe it's possible to export from the WordPress admin interface and [import into Pelican](https://docs.getpelican.com/en/4.2.0/importer.html>).
+Finish consolidating my old "personal" websites (thenoblesunfish.wordpress.com and windfarmmusic.wordpress.com).
+It's possible to export from the WordPress admin interface and [import into Pelican](https://docs.getpelican.com/en/4.2.0/importer.html>).
 (Getting the text seems totally fine - the images may need more effort, as the links still point to wordprss (which actually works))

-The main idea is to keep things very simple, but one feature I would like is slightly better figures, which can

-1. Have a caption inside a border
-2. Have text flow around them

-Both  of these seem to be possible as in this blog post: http://duncanlock.net/blog/2013/05/29/better-figures-images-plugin-for-pelican/
-(Note that the post is about improving the figures, but I'd be happy with the base state as presented there!)